-Community members are invited to our street party where we will unveil a large textile artwork with hundreds of stars designed by local people.
-This will be a free, open street party style event for anyone and everyone to join.
+Community members were invited to our street party where we unveiled a large textile artwork with hundreds of stars designed by local people.
+This was a free, open street party style event for anyone and everyone to join.

-Throughout the street party, there will be a variety of entertainment, all from Gloucester, such as an open mic, live music, spoken word, history talks, exhibitions, reminiscing, and more.
+Throughout the street party, there was a variety of entertainment, all from Gloucester, such as an open mic, live music, spoken word, history talks, exhibitions, reminiscing, and more.

 Take a look at our Stars of Westgate Street Flier.